BinarLich/pomodoro-timer/readme.md

 # Troubleshoot:

-If you have some problems start script with console, it wrutes whats wrong in it.
+If you have some problems start script with console, it writes whats wrong in it.

 - On Windows your filename should be `.py`
 - On Linux/Mac start script via terminal.